 The list doesn’t end here.
 At smallcase, you can diversify your portfolio by doing portfolio investing.
 This means you can invest in several companies at the same time to mitigate risks and enjoy favourable returns.

-To conclude, investing in metal sector stocks or nifty metal index can offer significant potential for long-term growth, portfolio diversification, and protection against inflation.
+To conclude, the future of metal stocks in India looks promising.
+Investing in metal sector stocks or nifty metal index can offer significant potential for long-term growth, portfolio diversification, and protection against inflation.
 However, it is important to consider factors such as global economic conditions, supply and demand dynamics, government policies and regulations, and industry-specific factors before making investment decisions.